40 Best Ways to Jumpstart Your Career

 The point of a corporate getaway is to bond with those with whom bonding would otherwise be unlikely.
 This does not include your significant other.
 It should, however, include Arnold from down the hall, who doesn’t open up until he has six beers and half a cow in him, and Mr. Brewster, who always maintains his executive reserve around subordinates—unless he’s playing poker.

-You don’t want to be sneaking around the pool with your squeeze while the rest of the team is getting all misty about the 2018 success plan.
+You don’t want to be sneaking around the pool with your one-and-only while the rest of the team is getting all misty about the 2018 success plan.
 There is no I in teamwork!
 So do what you always do on the job and give 110 percent to whatever comes up on your face.
-When the retreat is finished, fly them out, stay a couple of extra days—on your plastic—and investigate personal pleasures on your own time.
+When the retreat is finished, then fly your partner out, stay a couple of extra days—on your plastic—and investigate personal pleasures on your own time.

 Sharing an assistant with someone who monopolizes their time is not ideal, but it can be resolved.
-If your coworker (let’s call him Brendan) pushes her to do things that compromise your work, she is to respond, “I’m sorry, sir, but [insert your name here] told me that if you have a problem, you need to see him.”
+If your coworker (let’s call her Brenda) pushes your assistant to do things that compromise your work, your assistant is to respond, “I’m sorry, ma’am, but [insert your name here] told me that if you have a problem, you need to see him.”

-What you’re looking for is a moderate fight—one that he starts.
-You want Brendan to come into your office and challenge you.
-When he does, firmly and decisively kick his butt.
-Say, “I’m going to insist that she finish my assignment before she starts on yours.”
+What you’re looking for is a moderate fight—one that she starts.
+You want Brenda to come into your office and challenge you.
+When she does, firmly and decisively win the tiff.
+Say, “I’m going to insist that she finish my assignment before starting on yours.”
 And then don’t move.
-Ninety percent of the time, the Brendans of the world will back off.
-If he doesn’t, give it to him straight: “Look, I’m aware of the kind of power play you make with our assistant.
+Ninety percent of the time, the Brendas of the world will back off.
+If she doesn’t, give it to her straight: “Look, I’m aware of the kind of power play you make with our assistant.
 If you want to go to Barry about this, let me know.”
-This assumes that you both work for a guy named Barry, who has a budget predicated on you two sharing your assistant’s time.
+(This assumes that you both work for a guy named Barry, who has a budget predicated on you two sharing your assistant’s time.)

 Stop back-stabbing to get ahead

 Senior company officials who promote backstabbing employees are total jerks, too, aren’t they?
 Why should they reward your civilized behavior when it’s a reproof of everything they stand for?
 They’re far more comfortable promoting someone who is brutal, selfish, and mean.
-They know that guy.
-He’s them.
+They know that person.
+They are them.

 Spend a bit more than you are given